Made with a classic blend of cinnamon, nutmeg, and allspice, apple pie spice is easy to make at home. And it’s ready in under 5 minutes!

 Apple Pie Spice

-- Combine the spices in a medium bowl.
+- Combine the ground cinnamon, nutmeg, ginger and allspice in a medium bowl.
 Whisk until fully combined.

 - Funnel evenly into a jar (about 8 tablespoons per jar).
 Wipe the rim clean.
 Secure the lid and store in the pantry or other cool, dark area.